Preventive Mastectomy: Two Years Later

 I am #StrongEnough to say yes to my dreams.

 For those of you just beginning this journey, breathe and take time to process all the information.
-A day or two mulling over a decision, wrapping your mind around a choice you’ve just made is important.
+A day or two mulling over a decision, wrapping your mind around a choice you’ve just made, is essential.
 But, in the end, you need to suck it up and make those decisions.
 You need to stop taking in everyone else’s opinion and make the choice that is best for YOU.

-rejoiceFor those of you who are at the end, rejoice!
-Be happy and proud and simply take a moment to look back and be amazed at yourself and grateful for all those who supported you.
+For those of you who are at the end, rejoice!
+Be happy and proud, and take a moment to look back.
+Be amazed at yourself and grateful for all those who supported you.

 You faced the possibility of death by Cancer.

-Instead of waiting for the unknown you looked Cancer in the eye and threw the first punch…and this is something to be so damn thankful for.
+Instead of waiting for the unknown, you looked Cancer in the eye and threw the first punch…and this is something to be so damn thankful for.

 #StrongEnough